Zenith (comics): Phase I

 A flashback to 1944 shows the battle between the British super-soldier Maximan and his more powerful German counterpart Masterman in Berlin.
-The latter is actually one of the Lloigor or Many-Angled Ones known as Iok Sotot, but the Allies have planned for Maximan's failure and the USAAF drop an atomic bomb on the city before Masterman can finish his opponent off.
-In present-day 1987 London former Nazis known as the Cult of the Black Sun engineer Iok Sotot's resurrection in an improved Masterman body.
+The latter is actually Iok Sotot - one of the Lloigor or Many-Angled Ones - and easily defeats his opponent, but the Allies have planned for Maximan's failure and the USAAF drop an atomic bomb on the city destroying Masterman's body.
+In present-day 1987 and a rebuilt Berlin, former Nazis known as the Cult of the Black Sun engineer Iok Sotot's resurrection in an improved Masterman body.
 He decides to eliminate all possible opposition by neutering the surviving members of 1960s British superhero group Cloud 9.
-However Ruby Fox, formerly Voltage, survives the attempt on her life by using her powers - regaining them under duress.
+However Ruby Fox, formerly Voltage, survives the attempt on her life by regaining her powers under duress.
 She attempts to recruit Zenith, the son of her two missing former team-mates Dr. Beat and White Heat who uses his own powers entirely to promote his career as a pop star.
 He is initially apathetic until Ruby says she'll tell him what happened to his parents if he helps.
-They attempt to recruit Peter St. John, formerly Mandala of Cloud 9 and now a key Conservative MP in Margaret Thatcher's government who has faked losing his powers.
+They approach Peter St. John, formerly Mandala of Cloud 9 and now a key Conservative MP in Margaret Thatcher's government who has faked losing his powers.
 He dismisses them but is visited by Masterman soon after and warned to stay out of the forthcoming battle.

 Instead they travel to Wales to visit Siadwel Rhys, formerly the powerful pyrokinetic Red Dragon.
 He has slipped into alcoholism, after losing his powers.
 Zenith drops him from high altitude to re-awaken his flying ability, and then his pyrokinetics.
 They are able to sober him up and recruit him but when they return to London it is already under attack by Masterman, who kills Rhys.
 Fox and Zenith fare little better until St. John intervenes, giving Zenith an opening to destroy the host body.
-This reveals the true form of Iok Sotot, but St. John planted a telepathic post-hypnotic command in its mind during their meeting which he uses to give the being a seizure and disappear.
+This reveals the true form of Iok Sotot, but St. John planted a telepathic post-hypnotic command in its mind during their meeting which he uses to kill Iok Sotot's mind.
 At Rhys' funeral he dismisses his decision to help as simply being to curry favour ahead of the general election - and soon after he is returned as MP for Hertfordshire South and promoted to Minister of Defence, with the heavy implication he has used his psychic abilities to secure his promotion.
-While Ruby decides she is going on holiday before she tells Zenith anything further about his parents the affair has benefitted him greatly as well, allowing his records to top the charts.
+While Ruby decides she is going on holiday before she tells Zenith anything further about his parents the affair has benefited him greatly as well, allowing his records to top the charts.

 Short interlude episodes focusing on Maximan and Doctor Michael Peyne (creator of the world's superhumans) appeared in 2000AD Progs #558-559 (23 - 30 January 1988).